 They’re especially common in warm, humid climates and in areas of the house that collect lint or aren’t disturbed — bathrooms, laundry rooms, closet tops, ceiling corners, and hallways.
 Adult moths lay tiny eggs in sheltered spots and the larvae hatch right where food and shelter are available, so once one generation finds a comfy nook, you can see more quickly.

-How to Get Rid of Plaster Bagworms in Your House — a Practical, Step-by-Step Plan
+How to Get Rid of Plaster Bagworms in Your House (Step-by-Step)

 If you want them gone fast, follow this order: find and remove, deep-clean to remove food, treat hidden spots, and harden your defenses.
 Do these consistently for at least a couple of weeks — that’s long enough to break the life cycle for most populations.

 Walk the house with a flashlight and check ceiling corners, behind picture frames, along baseboards, tops of door frames, inside closets, and around light fixtures.
 Use a stepladder to inspect ceilings and the top edge of walls.
 These cases are small and blend into dust, so take your time and move slowly; when you spot one, there may be others nearby.
-University extension recommendations emphasize that the case is usually the most obvious and reliable sign of an infestation, so once you start finding them, do a thorough sweep of the whole house.
+In real homes, the case itself is usually the most obvious sign of activity, so once you spot one, it’s worth checking the entire room — especially ceiling corners, closet tops, and behind furniture.

 Plaster bagworms feed heavily on spider webs and the detritus caught in them, as well as lint and skin flakes.
 Clean corners, remove cobwebs, and launder or clean textiles in affected areas.
 If you have wool rugs, wool clothing, felt hats, or other natural-fiber items stored in the area, clean and store them in sealed containers.
+If you’ve seen signs of fabric feeding, it’s also worth checking for related pests like clothes moths or carpet beetles in the same storage spaces.
 A dehumidifier in damp rooms helps, because these pests prefer humid spots.

 For crevices, behind baseboards, and attic edges, consider applying diatomaceous earth (food-grade) or a light dusting of boric acid.
 These products are abrasive or toxic to the small larvae but have a low risk profile for humans and pets when used correctly.
 Apply lightly to voids and inaccessible cracks — don’t overdo it where people or pets are active.
 Natural dusts can give a slower but reliable reduction in populations over a few weeks.